milind1314/milind1314/README.md

+Here's your updated `README.md` with JDBC and Servlet included in the intro:

+---

 # About Me

 Hello!
-I'm Milind, a tech enthusiast with a keen interest in web development and database management.
+I'm Milind, a tech enthusiast with a keen interest in web development, backend technologies, and database management.
 My areas of expertise include:

 - **Programming Languages**: Java, HTML, CSS, JavaScript
-- **Frameworks and Libraries**: Bootstrap
+- **Frameworks and Libraries**: Bootstrap, JDBC, Servlet
 - **Database Systems**: Oracle, SQL

 ### Skills and Interests

 1. **Web Development**: I enjoy designing and building dynamic and responsive web pages using HTML, CSS, and Bootstrap.
+2. **Backend Development**: I work with **JDBC** and **Servlets** to create powerful Java-based web applications.
-2. **Database Management**: I work with Oracle SQL to create, manage, and query databases effectively.
+3. **Database Management**: I use Oracle SQL for creating, managing, and querying databases efficiently.
-3. **Problem Solving**: Writing programs to tackle real-world challenges is something I find exciting.
+4. **Problem Solving**: Writing programs to tackle real-world challenges is something I find exciting.

 ### Recent Projects

 - **JDBC Employee Management System**: A program to manage employee records, allowing CRUD operations with Oracle SQL.
 - **Product Listing Website**: A web page showcasing various products, built with HTML, CSS, and Bootstrap.
+- **Servlet-Based Calculator**: A web application that performs arithmetic operations using Servlets and JSP.

 ### Hobbies

 When I'm not coding, I enjoy:

 - Exploring new tech trends.
 - Reading about software development best practices.
 - Spending time outdoors to refresh and recharge.

-Feel free to reach out if you'd like to collaborate or discuss tech topics!
+Feel free to reach out if you'd like to collaborate or discuss tech topics! 🚀

+---

+Let me know if you need any more changes! 😊
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/milind-atram-593ba7333?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BCV%2BrH4WkR4iyXHBcAHtfVA%3D%3D)